Aros-Technology-Studio/AST-Aros-Financial-Paradigm/04_aros_value_circulation/aroscoin_internal_flow.md

 }
 ```

 These contracts **do not allow arbitrary transfers** and cannot be called directly by users.
-They are called by whitelisted modules (Vaults, Reward Engine, Governance Pool, Buyback).
+They are called by whitelisted modules (Vaults, Payment Engine, Governance Pool, Buyback).

 ---